spartacus04/jext-reborn/README.md

 - Custom music discs can be found in dungeons and trail ruins.
 - Disc fragments can be discovered in dungeons and crafted back together.
 - A website to generate the necessary files for custom music discs, that integrates with the plugin automatically.
-- Set a maximum number of discs that can be found in specific loottables.
+- Set a maximum number of discs that can be found in specific loot tables.
 - Define custom chances for discovering music discs.
 - Optional replacement of the vanilla jukebox click behavior with a GUI.
 - Resource Pack host